kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 ### Removed klog flags

-To addopt 12 factor app standard for logging we would drop all flags that extend logging over events streams.
+To adopt 12 factor app standard for logging we would drop all flags that extend logging over events streams.
 This change should be scoped to only those components and not affect broader klog community.